Start-Up Cost: $25,000–$50,000

 Hidden Costs: Workers’ compensation insurance, liability insurance against employee misconduct

-Lowdown: Although you may not be able to compete with the big general help agencies, a small employee leasing agency can provide workers with specialized skills who cannot be reached through the traditional temp services.
+Lowdown: Overall if you are thinking about starting your own business, this a great bet.
+Although you may not be able to compete with the big general help agencies, a small employee leasing agency can provide workers with specialized skills who cannot be reached through the traditional temp services.
 This business produces good earnings relative to time and materials: you’re not doing the actual work, just the organization.
 Build your database of specialists in a field you have experience with, and then begin to email your prospective clients.

 Start-Up: Although the cost of building your initial database and center of operations is not high, you will need a sizable initial investment ($20,000 or more) to cover the delays in cash flow between your clients and your employees.
 You could see at least $100,000 at the end of your first year.